Last Updated on

 A lot of people either go to Berat or Gjirokastёr because they think because they are both UNESCO cities they will be the same – WRONG!
 Make sure you visit Gijrokastёr too.
 Cobbled streets and a castle perched at the top, Gijrokastёr is worth the stop.

 Make sure you save a few hours for the castle where you can see and climb if you wish on the old army tanks, plus you get amazing views.
 There is so much to see here including underground tunnels, a weapon museum (you can actually pick up the weapons!) and abandoned rooms of the castle.
 Spend an afternoon wandering the streets and people watching from a café.
-Gijrokastёr has a lot of character!
+Gijrokastёr has a lot of character and is one of the best places to see in Albania.

 You can also look at the old communist leader’s house, Enver Hoxha.
-I highly recommend visiting the house of leaves, which is where you can find out a bit more about what Albania was like in the communist times.
+I highly recommend visiting the house of leaves, which is where you can find out a bit more about what Albania was like in communist times.
 There are lots of things to do in Tirana so I highly recommend spending a few days here.
 If you’re a backpacker make sure you stay at Trip’n Hostel, you won’t regret it!
+Whilst in Tirana make sure you visit one of the best tourist attractions in Albania – Bunkart 1 & 2.

 Saranda is where I am based in Albania.
-In the summer this is one of the thriving beach cities in Albania and one of the most popular places to visit on Albania.
+In the summer this is one of the thriving beach cities in Albania and one of the top places to visit in Albania during summer.
 Saranda is a great mix of beach life, good restaurants and the main location in Albania for nightlife.
 In the summer a substantial number of Albanians come here to live and work for the tourist season so the nightlife here is very prominent.

 When you come to Albania you will no doubt try one of the local beers Korça.
 Well, you can visit the city when Korça is made and produced.
 The best thing about it is that you will get beer for the wholesale price.
 That means you will pay a pittance for a bottle of beer, that’s insane!
 Korça is set in a valley so the city is surrounding by mountains.
 From Korçë you can also do some amazing hikes in the surrounding area.